microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Coach/readme.md

-# What The Hack - Event-driven FHIR Patient Search
+# Event-driven FHIR Patient Search

 # Introduction
 Welcome to the coach's guide for the Event-driven FHIR Patient Search What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.